SÓLHEIMAR ECO-VILLAGE GUESTHOUSE

 Veghús has 6 double rooms with private bathroom and 2 apartments for up to 4 people.
 There is a fully equipped kitchen available for use.

-Fully equipped apartment for 4 people.
+Fully equipped apartment for 4 guests.
 It has one bed and one sofa bed.

 TWIN ROOM WITH SHARED BATHROOM